 - Champagne: While a pricey option, champagne has an excellent minerality to its flavor if you are looking for the wine flavor to stand out.

-No matter which sparkling wine you choose, be sure to choose dry, or “brut.”
+No matter which sparkling wine you choose, be sure to choose dry, or “brut" which are less sweet in their flavor which makes them perfect to mix with the sweetness of the orange juice.

-Now that you know the perfect type of orange juice and sparkling wine to choose, it’s time to pour a glass!
-This ratio may change depending on who you ask, but traditionally speaking the best ratio is exactly 50/50.
+Now that you know the perfect type of orange juice and sparkling wine to choose to make mimosas, it’s time to pour a glass!

-When serving to guests, I prefer to use the traditional ratio and set the bottle out in case anyone wants to add any more sparkling wine.
-It is much easier for your guests to add it, then take it away.
+When serving guests, I prefer to use the traditional ratio and set the bottle out in case anyone wants to add any more sparkling wine.
+It is much easier for your guests to add more than take it away.

 When serving mimosas in a pitcher, be sure to leave a stir stick or spoon in the pitcher so your guests can give it a quick stir before pouring.